py-bbn

 Parameter

-pybbn.parameter.get_conditional_cpt(pa: List[Any], ch: Any, df: DataFrame) Dict[str, Any]
+pybbn.parameter.get_conditional_cpt(pa: list[Any], ch: Any, df: DataFrame) dict[str, Any]

 Get conditional CPT.